Types of Programming Paradigms

 Functional Programming

-You can implement things in less number of lines using functional programming.
+Functional programming often allows for more concise code.
 It is also easy to unit test and debug using functional programming.

 Example: Javascript code that prints “Hello World” 10 times using functional programming.